wmde/wikibase-release-pipeline/docs/updating/wbs-5-to-6.md

    cd deploy
    ```

-3. Prepare the configuration for MediaWiki 1.45.
+3. Reconcile any committed customizations with the files in the new release.

-   Read the [MediaWiki 1.45 UPGRADE file](https://gerrit.wikimedia.org/r/plugins/gitiles/mediawiki/core/+/refs/heads/REL1_45/UPGRADE) and update any user-defined extensions in `deploy/config/extensions` to versions compatible with MediaWiki 1.45.
+4. Update any user-defined extensions in `deploy/config/extensions` to versions compatible with MediaWiki 1.45.

-   This upgrade requires no new `.env` values.
-Preserve `deploy/.env` unchanged.

-4. Pull the new images and start Wikibase Suite.
+5. Pull the new images and start Wikibase Suite.

    ```sh
    docker compose pull